-- 5.3.1 Methodology for determining the baseline figure for spot month limits (Article 11 of draft RTS 21a) - 51.
-Under Article 9(1) of RT21, the baseline figure for the spot month position limit is set at 25% of deliverable supply, and 20% for certain commodity derivatives with an underlying that qualifies as food intended for human consumption.
-Taking into account the relevant adjustment factors, the baseline figure can then be ajusted upward or downward in accordance with Article 14 of RTS 21.
-NCAs can notably adjust the baseline figure down to 5% (and 2.5% for certain commodity derivatives with an underlying that qualifies as food intended for human consumption) of deliverable supply. - 52.
+- 77. Under Article 9(1) of RTS 21, the baseline figure for the spot month position limit is set at 25% of deliverable supply, and 20% for certain commodity derivatives with an underlying that qualifies as food intended for human consumption.
+Considering the relevant adjustment factors, the baseline figure can then be adjusted upward or downward in accordance with Article 14 of RTS 21.
+NCAs can notably adjust the baseline figure down to 5% (and 2.5% for certain commodity derivatives with an underlying that qualifies as food intended for human consumption) of deliverable supply. - 78.
 However, ESMA experienced that where the level of deliverable supply for a commodity derivative is significantly higher than the level of open interest, such as for instance in many power commodity derivatives, the methodology above for setting the spot month limit appears ineffective.
 Even when the baseline is adjusted downward to the maximum extent possible, i.e. to 5 or 2.5% of deliverable supply, the level of the spot month limit often remains above the spot month open interest, and sometimes above the overall open interest in that commodity derivative.
-The spot month limit is therefore deprived of any material effect, in contrast to the objectives of position limits set out in Article 57(1) of MiFID II. - 53.
-In order for the spot month position limits to be effective and meaningful in all circumstances, ESMA proposes to set out in Article 11(1) of RTS 21a that, where the deliverable supply is significantly higher than the open interest, the NCA should set the baseline for the spot month limit as 25% of the open interest.
-The same approach would apply for setting the baseline for commodity derivatives with an underlying that qualifies as food for human consumption under Article 11(4) of RTS 21a.
+The spot month limit is therefore deprived of any material effect, in contrast to the objectives of position limits set out in Article 57(1) of MiFID II.

+79. In order for the spot month position limits to be effective and meaningful in all circumstances, ESMA considers appropriate to set out in Article 11(1) of draft RTS 21a that, where the deliverable supply is significantly higher than the open interest, the NCA should set the baseline for the spot month limit as 25% of the open interest.
+The same approach would apply for setting the baseline for commodity derivatives with an underlying that qualifies as food for human consumption under Article 11(4) of draft RTS 21a.
 Once the baseline for the spot month limit has been determined, the NCA should then consider the relevant adjustment factors available in draft RTS 21a, including to ensure that the spot month limit is consistent with the objectives of Article 57 of MiFID II.